CHERI-Alliance/RepoMgmtWG/README.md

 ## Creation

 If a working group wants a repository they can create one as long as there is no naming clash.
-If there is a naming clash, this should be referred to this working group.
+If there is a naming clash, this should be referred to the repository management working group.
 If a repository applies to multiple working groups, they can decide this together.
-If there is a disagreement between working groups, this should be referred to this working group.
+If there is a disagreement between working groups, this should be referred to the repository management working group.

-If someone wants to create a repository without an existing working group, please get in contact with this working group.
+If someone wants to create a repository without an existing working group, please get in contact with the repository management working group.

+When creating a new repository that is similar to one that already exists, this should be discussed with the existing working group or person responsible for the already existing repository.
+On a general note, we prefer maintaining branches on an existing repository unless there is a good reason not to.

 In all cases, when a repository is created, it should have an initial responsbile working group or person.
 For public repositories please open an issue on this repository.